 There is no need for a lite wallet at the moment.

-You don’t have to download 135 GB+ because the entire blockchain is around 400 MB at the moment so syncing a full wallet is real quick.
+You don’t have to download 135 GB+ because the entire blockchain is around ~ 1 GB at the moment so syncing a full wallet is quite fast.
 This is one of the benefits of not being a conventional Bitcoin fork.
 See hybrid fork for more information.

 Is Bitcore a Bitcoin fork?

-No!
-Bitcore is not a fork in the conventional way like Bitcoin Cash, Bitcoin Gold or Bitcoin Diamond.
-Bitcore is a hybrid fork with a NEW blockchain.
+No, Bitcore is not a fork in the conventional way like Bitcoin Cash, Bitcoin Gold or Bitcoin Diamond.
+Bitcore is a hybrid fork with a completely new blockchain.

 - What wallet options are there?